paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 **The Regulatory Trade-Off:**

-Provisional approval is specifically designed for situations where products are approved faster with less complete evidence. **In exchange for faster approval, enhanced safety monitoring is mandatory.** This monitoring is the regulatory safeguard that compensates for abbreviated pre-approval evidence.
-It's not optional—it's the legal condition that makes provisional approval acceptable.
+Provisional approval is specifically designed for situations where products are approved faster with less complete evidence. **In exchange for faster approval, enhanced safety monitoring is mandatory.** This monitoring is the regulatory safeguard that compensates for abbreviated pre‑approval evidence.
+Enhanced safety monitoring was a regulatory condition and expectation of provisional approval, reflected in TGA’s provisional registration conditions and enhanced post‑market monitoring framework

 **The Social Contract:**